dlmolloy97/React_learning/README.md

 # React_learning
-Compilation of miniature projects done to learn ReactJS
+Compilation of miniature projects completed to learn ReactJS.